johari/minicell/README.md

 * simple shapes and diagrams along with some geometrical transformations in a spreadsheet environment.

-It makes it easy for non-programmers to perform sophisticated graph modeling tasks, including solving optimization problems such as shortest path problem or maximum flow.
+It makes it easy for [end-user programmers](https://en.wikipedia.org/wiki/End-user_development) to perform sophisticated graph modeling tasks, including solving optimization problems such as shortest path problem or maximum flow.

 We believe graphs (i.e. networks) are an important mathematical tool,